hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 This is version 0.02 _The review draft: cartography_

+__Content revisions__ I have received a few comments and will address them during this version.
+The numerical results will not change, unless somebody finds a mistake!

 We are adding the following during this review:

 * lake and city results